litanyoffail/nerfLaserOpsProCPE/README.md

 # nerfLaserOpsProCPE

-Arduino code for Adafruit Circuit Playground Express to expand Nerf Laser Ops Pro blaster gameplay without modifying the blasters.
+Arduino code for Adafruit Circuit Playground Express to expand Nerf Laser Ops Pro/Classic blaster gameplay without modifying the blasters.

 This code is for a base or single target with hit points for players to destroy during games, which encourages peeking out from cover.

 **Features:**

-  -supports both AlphaPoint and DeltaBurst blasters
+  -supports AlphaPoint/DeltaBurst/Ion Laser Ops Pro/Classic blasters in Out-of-Box Play Mode

   -Can set the team who controls the base/target using team switch button